 Benefits of UF’s online Veterinary Forensic Sciences Graduate Program

 In the last several years, the penalties for animal cruelty convictions have gone from non-offenses to misdemeanor and felony offenses, which can carry significant sentences.
 As such, juries expect animal forensic investigations to present the same kind of evidence as human forensic investigations.

 This program is tailored for working professionals.
 Online courses are convenient and affordable.
 Students are accepted to the program year-round, so they can apply and start when it is best for their life and career.

 Areas of education in Veterinary Forensic Sciences

-The partnership between the University of Florida’s Maples Center for Forensic Medicine and the ASPCA started in 2009 with the introduction of an in-person workshop on animal crime scene analysis and a conference on veterinary forensic sciences.
-This partnership has produced a number of professional activities created to foster the application of the forensic sciences to veterinary medicine.
+This program has produced a number of professional activities created to foster the application of the forensic sciences to veterinary medicine.
 These program areas include:

 - Workshops and short courses designed to provide hands-on training to law enforcement, legal investigators, and veterinary professionals.